 - The child’s teacher

 - A related service provider working with the child, such as a Special Education Teacher, Occupational Therapist, Speech Language Pathologist, Paraprofessional, or others.

 For more information contact Project KITE Coordinator Terri Rosen via email at [email protected] or call (952) 838-9000.
-Application deadline is Sunday, September 30, 2018.
-Applications can be requested, downloaded, or submitted online.
+Application deadline is Friday, February 22, 2019.